MartinBurton/ZTM-Coursework/README.md

 ## Section 14 to 17
 - These sections revolve around setting up the editor, bash and git so that it is ready for the next sections.
+- Also covers installation of npm and other packages.